-Post Summary: Road Trip Planner tools and apps to make your trip a breeze!
+Post Summary: Road trip planner tools and apps to make your trip a breeze!

 Where to next, driver?!

-Before we had all these road trip planner tools, Berty and I would frantically piece together routes and spend way more time than necessary researching information instead of enjoying our time on the road.
+Before we had all these road trip planning tools, Berty and I would frantically piece together routes and spend way more time than necessary researching information instead of enjoying our time on the road.

 Since then we’ve mastered our tools, and we’re writing this post to save you the road trip planner learning curve.

 We’re spilling all the details on our favorite road trip planning tools and apps so that you can spend more time having fun and less time stressing about it!

 Psst..want some tips on taking great travel photos on your phone?
 Read our favorite photo editing apps for smartphones here!

 15+ Insanely Useful Road Trip Planning Tools And Apps (Best Route Planners + Interactive Maps)